w3nest/rx-vdom/doc/assets/tutorials.basics.md

 attribute.
 More information can be found in the <api-link target="RxAttribute" kind="interface"></api-link>
 API documentation.

+---

 ## Rx Child

-A reactive child is a child of a virtual DOM that is bound to an observable.
+A reactive child (<api-link target="RxChild" kind="interface"></api-link>) is a child element in a virtual DOM that is bound to an observable.
+It shares the same API as reactive attributes, with the primary distinction being that the `vdomMap` function returns a VirtualDOM rather than a value.

-The following example illustrates its creation:
+To illustrate, let’s first define a view for a physicist.
+This view will be called by the `vdomMap` callback, which is triggered by a given physicist’s data:

 <js-cell>
 const physicistView = (physicist) => {